-Any pub designer who has worked on a publication for days, weeks or even months knows the shear terror of worrying that his/her InDesign file has become corrupt.
+Any pub designer who has worked on a publication for days, weeks or even months knows the sheer terror of worrying that his/her InDesign file has become corrupt.
 It happened to us this week.
 Here are the steps we went through to restore the INDD file to better health, and what eventually was the key to saving it.

 We restarted our Macs and INDD.
 This is always the best first step.